hanfak/topics-to-learn/general-paradigms/architecture/layered-architecture.md

   - We change what exists more than adding new features
   - Finding where the domain logic is, is vital to get work done
   - architecture should help us navigate easily to the code to change or fix
+  - Services become broad, doing multiple things and lots of dependencies
   - Services become bloated, do lots of things/use cases,
     - This leads to many dependencies, hard  to tests
 - It makes parallel work difficult